flatironinstitute/ccn-software-sfn-2025/README.md

 - The title should be on a line by itself, use `#` (e.g., `# My awesome title`) and be the first such line (so no comments above it).
 - All headers must be markdown-style (using `#`), rather than using `------` underneath them.
 - You may need to place blank newlines before/after any `div` opening or closing.
 I think if you don't place newlines after the `div` opening, it will consider everything after it part of a markdown block (which is probably not what you want if it's a `{code-cell}`).
+- divs should not cover any headers: if a header happens in the middle of a div, you'll have to close right before hand and open a new one right after (this is because all headers are rendered in all versions).

 Full notebook:
 - Will not render any markdown wrapped in a div with `class='render-user'` or `class='render-presenter'` (but will render those wrapped in `class='render-all'`)